- Solar advice hub

 The first household to get solar panels in the UK was the Oxford Ecohome, which made the leap in 1995, but take-up over the next 15 years was glacial.

-The MCS was established in 2007, and started recording installation numbers in 2009, when just 1,237 households went solar – but the subsequent years have seen an explosion in solar demand across the UK.
+The government started recording installation numbers in 2010, when just 23,757 households went solar – but the subsequent years have seen an explosion in solar demand across the UK.

-Check out the chart below to see how the UK's adoption of solar panels has changed over time - the data for 2024 is from February.
+Check out the chart below to see how the number of homes in the UK with solar panels has changed over time.

 The spike in solar installations in the first half of the 2010s was largely prompted by the government’s Feed-in Tariffs scheme, launched in 2010, which paid solar owners for all the electricity they generated and exported.